clip-rain/RainesCodes/README.md

 # RainesCodes
-The codes written by myself
+The codes and documents written by myself.